stefanodixon-ux/webMAN-MOD/README.md

 - dev_bdvd/PS3_UPDATE is redirected to prevent an accidental update if a game disc is inserted in the drive
 - Extended Content Profile Grouping (v1.33.07) - common files + individual content (4 profiles)
 - Safe upload mode prevents a brick/semi-brick if power fails during ftp uploads to /dev_blind.
+- System update redirected to /dev_hdd0/ps3-updatelist.txt using internal proxy (allows to bypass FW version check on PSN login)

 #### Memory & debugging
 - All LV2 peek/pokes are done through syscalls 8/9 (CFW only) - syscalls 6/7 used only by PS3HEN
 - Web Debugger (remote peek/poke/find bytes, dump lv1 & lv2 memory)
 - MIN+ memory profile (same as MIN but uses 512K and 2.5X more buffer for PS3 games)
 - MAX+ memory profile (same as MAX 1280K for PS3 games, others buffer is reduced, eg: 2X less buffer for ftp and 4X for DVD etc...)
-- Support for up to 3MB from 4 available memory containers (bg, fg, debug, app)
+- Support for up to 3MB from 4 available VSH memory containers [MC] (bg, fg, debug, app)
 - Remote syscalls

 #### Screen & video capture
 - Capture XMB screen in BMP format
+- XMB screen control using /xmb.html (experimental feature)
 - Enable in-game screen capture on CFW that don't has the feature.
 - Integrated Mysis video_rec plugin and get klicensee used by NPDRM content